walshbr/walshbr.github.io/pages/cv.md

 * ENSP 5821 Culture of London: Past and Present<br>
     (Study Abroad Program Assistant, Summer 2013-2015)

-Selected Digital Projects and Related Experience

-* <a href="https://github.com/walshbr">GitHub Repository</a>
-* 2016, Lead Writer: <a href="http://walshbr.com/textanalysiscoursebook/">Introduction to Text Analysis: A Coursebook</a>, remixable coursebook on introductory text analysis meant for beginner readers, co-authored with Sarah Horowitz, Washington and Lee University
-* 2015-2017, Lead Developer: <a href="http://huon-rails.herokuapp.com/">Huon d'Auvergne</a>, Ruby on Rails TEI edition and implementation of Versioning Machine, Washington and Lee University
-* 2015-2017, Developer: <a href="https://library.wlu.edu/scholar">Scholar</a>, Ruby on Rails implementation of BibApp for cataloging faculty publications, Washington and Lee University
-* 2016-2017, Lead Developer: <a href="http://shen-rails.herokuapp.com/">Shenandoah</a>, Ruby on Rails interface to JSON API for searching a literary journal’s index, Washington and Lee University
-* 2013-present, Lead Developer: <a href="http://prism.scholarslab.org/">Prism</a>, Ruby on Rails web application for crowdsourcing textual analysis, created with the Praxis team and the UVa Scholars’ Lab
-* 2015-2017, Lead Developer: <a href="http://walshbr.github.io/blog/2015/03/23/woolf-huskey/">Hearing Silent Woolf</a>, Python machine learning project on sound in modernist fiction, received graduate fellowship in digital humanities, UVa Scholars’ Lab
-* 2013-2015, Project Manager: <a href="http://www.nines.org/">Networked Infrastructure for Nineteenth-Century Electronic Scholarship (NINES)</a>, UVa
-* Summer 2014-present, Co-Instructor: Course on "<a href="https://humanitiesprogramming.github.io">Humanities Programming with Ruby on Rails</a>," <a href="http://mith.umd.edu/training/">Humanities Intensive Learning &amp; Teaching</a>, with Ethan Reed (formerly Wayne Graham)
-* Summer 2013, Developer: <a href="http://www.groundsforargument.org/">Little Red Schoolhouse</a>, Drupal site for teaching rhetoric and composition, UVa

 Professional Service and Affiliations

 * Programming Historian, Editorial Board 2017-present